zulbil/capstone-udacity-backend/README.md

 * `UpdatePost` - should update a post item created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdatePostRequest.ts` file

-It receives an object that contains three fields that can be updated in a TODO item:
+It receives an object that contains three fields that can be updated in a post item:

 ```json
 {